FAQ

 Can I get financial aid if I attend less than full-time?

 All financial aid awards are based on full-time status (12 credit hours or more).
 However, if you attend less than 12 credit hours, your award will be reduced proportionately.
-You may also be able to receive Work-Study, FSEOG and NCNBG and NCSTS if you attend less than full-time.
+You may also be able to receive Work-Study, FSEOG if you attend less than full-time.

 When will I get my financial aid funds?

 If you have aid in excess of your tuition/fees and bookstore charges, a check will be disbursed to you for the balance after all semester charges have been paid.
-Refunds checks will be made available approximately 30 days from the first day of class.
+Refunds checks will be made available before the 60% point of the semester.
 If you drop classes and your enrollment status drops below full-time, your award may also be reduced.
+Disburesment dates are advertised on the Financial Aid page.

 How do I qualify for summer financial aid?

 An eligible student may receive the Federal Pell Grant for summer even if they received a full Federal Pell Grant during the fall and spring semesters.
-Year-Round Pell allows students to receive up to 150 percent of a regular grant award over the course of the academic year to allow students to continue taking classes in the summer and finish their degrees faster than they would otherwise.
-For Year-Round Pell, students must be enrolled at least half-time (6 credit hours).
+Year-Round Pell allows students to receive up to 150 percent of a regular grant award over the course of the academic year to allow students to continue taking classes in the summer and finish their degrees faster than they would otherwise. .

 For students who were enrolled part-time (less than 12 credit hours) for fall or spring semesters, there is no minimum credit requirement to receive a summer Pell Grant (unless required by your EFC from your FAFSA results).
 You can use the remainder of your annual Pell Grant amount during the summer with no minimum credit requirement.